Mostly Asian, Thoroughly American Home Cooking

 Let them sit in the muffin pan for a few minutes and then put them on a cooling rack.
 Tastes great warm out of the oven!

-• It is important to use firm fruit, particularly the raspberries.
-Using fully-ripe fruit will go too mushy in the baking process.
+• It is important to use firm fruit, particularly for raspberries.
+Using fully-ripe fruit will go mushy when baking.

-• If you want to double or triple the recipe, I prefer to make two separate batches of batter.
+• To double or triple the recipe, I make two separate batches of batter.
 It helps me distribute fruit more evenly throughout each of the muffins.

 • Of all places, I found the original-inspiration recipe in a very dog-eared People Magazine at one of the kids’ dentist appointments.